Romyull-Islam/rising_sun/README.md

 # rising_sun
-A Computer graphics project using C++. we used some animation based on calculation and formulas of C++ and graphics library. some background music to create diversity and attraction on this project.
+A Computer graphics project using C++.
+We used some animation based on mathematical calculations and formulas of C++ and graphics library.
+Some background music is used to create diversity and attraction for this project.